Ferris State Alumni Association

-Dr. Carter served on the BOT of the Michigan Optometric Association (MOA) from 1982 until 1990 and was President in 1989.
-He also served on many state and national association committees and was the Legislative Committee Chair of the MOA from 1990 until 1995.
-He was instrumental in the passage of legislation and orchestrating the education that allows optometrists in Michigan to prescribe medication for a host of eye diseases including glaucoma.
-If asked, Dr. Carter will tell you that his two greatest professional achievements were being one of the initial faculty members of the College of Optometry at Ferris and securing the passage of this therapeutic legislation for optometry in Michigan.
+Dr. Carter served on the Board of Trustees of the Michigan Optometry Association from 1982 until 1990 and was President in 1989.
+He served on many college, state and national association committees and was Legislative Committee Chair of the MOA from 1990-1995.
+He was instrumental in the passage of legislation and orchestrating the educational programs that allow optometrists to prescribe medication for a host of eye diseases including glaucoma.
+He will tell you that his three greatest professional achievements were being one of the initial faculty members to start the College of Optometry at Ferris, securing the passage of therapeutic legislation in Michigan, and being the Chair of the Facilities Committee that designed the building that houses the College.

-Dr. Carter has been married to his wife Jane for 46 years, has two adult sons (both FSU grads), and has 4 grandchildren.
-He is an avid golfer and volunteers as a course rater for the Golf Association of Michigan.
-He joined the FSU EA BOT in May, 2013 and is currently the VP.
+Dr. Carter has been married to his wife Jane for 55 years, has two adult sons (both FSU grads), and has 4 grandchildren.
+He is an avid golfer and volunteered as a course rater for the Golf Association of Michigan for 30 years.
+He also volunteers at Manna Pantry and is a volunteer driver for BR RSVP and Angels of Action.